bchareyre/yade-mpi/doc/sphinx/prog.rst

 #. set ``Engine::scene`` pointer to point to the current ``Scene``.
 #.
 Call ``Engine::isActivated()``; if it returns ``false``, the engine is skipped.
 #.
 Call ``Engine::action()``
 #.
-If :yref:`O.timingEnabled<Omega.timingEnabled>`, increment :yref:`Engine::execTime`` by difference from last time reading (either after the previous engine was run, or immediately before the loop started, if this engine comes first).
+If :yref:`O.timingEnabled<Omega.timingEnabled>`, increment :yref:`Engine::execTime` by the difference from the last time reading (either after the previous engine was run, or immediately before the loop started, if this engine comes first).
 Increment :yref:`Engine::execCount` by 1.

 After engines are processed, :yref:`virtual time<Omega.time>` is incremented by :yref:`timestep<Omega.dt>` and :yref:`iteraction number<Omega.iter>` is incremented by 1.